firozkhan18/Java-Evaluations/java-basic-exercises.md

 t f t
 f t f

-Click me to see the solution

-155. Write a Java program to print an array after changing the rows and columns of a two-dimensional array.
+### 155. Write a Java program to print an array after changing the rows and columns of a two-dimensional array.

 Original Array:
 10 20 30